michaelhillebrand/huskiebot/README.md

   --disable-cogs DISABLE_COGS
                         A list of cog module names to not enable on bot startup.
 Comma separted list, no spaces
 ```

+## Contributing

+See the [Contributing](./CONTRIBUTING.md) guide for info on how to start contributing to the project.